 Can I get a discount for insuring multiple pets with Progressive?

-Progressive provides a multiple pet discount when you insure two or more pets on the same policy.
+Progressive offers a multiple-pet discount when you insure two or more pets on the same policy.
 The company also offers additional savings through AAA membership, employee benefit programs and other qualifying partnerships for extra affordability.

 Is Progressive pet insurance available in my state?

-Yes, Progressive pet insurance is offered in all 50 states.
+Progressive provides pet insurance in all 50 states.
 Monthly rates differ by location, with cat premiums starting at $19 in Arkansas and going up to $36 in Massachusetts.
-Dog coverage ranges from $36 per month in Arkansas to $69 in Massachusetts, so where you live plays a big role in your overall cost.
+Dog coverage ranges from $36 per month in Arkansas to $69 in Massachusetts.

 How We Rated Progressive Pet Insurance

-All pricing comparisons were based on quotes for a six-year-old Labrador Retriever and a seven-year-old Ragdoll, using a $500 deductible, a $5,000 annual limit and 80% reimbursement.
-These settings offer a balance between cost and meaningful protection.
+Sample profiles: All pricing comparisons use quotes for a 6-year-old Labrador Retriever and a 7-year-old Ragdoll with a $500 deductible, $5,000 annual limit and 80% reimbursement.
+These settings represent moderate coverage, enough to handle most veterinary emergencies without maxing out your annual benefit.

 About Mark Fitzpatrick